Accounting and Bookkeeping Checklists

 Once you have used the bookkeeping checklist above, your bookkeeper/accountant will use that information to prepare a financial reports.

-This begs the question ... can a non-CA / CGA (chartered accountant / certified general accountant) prepare a Notice to Reader set of financial statements?
+This begs the question ... can a non-CPA chartered professional accountant prepare a Compilation Engagement Report (formerly called Notice to Reader) that accompanies a set of financial statements?

 Prior to December 14, 2021, this was an easy question to answer.
 Since then, CPA Canada introduced new compilation engagement standards making it a bit more complicated.
-Only public practice CPAs can do perform compilation agreements ... non-public practice CPAs (CPAs in employed in industry) cannot perform these compilation engagements.
+Only public practice CPAs can do perform compilation agreements ... non-public practice CPAs (CPAs employed in industry) cannot perform these compilation engagements.
+Bookkeepers cannot prepare compilation engagement reports.

 Here is a summary of the changes published in Bruce Ball FCPA, FCA, CFP's article titled, New standard on compilation engagements: What does it mean for tax work? found on CPA Canada's online March 2021 tax blog: